-Management is responsible for the accompanying Statement of Cash Receipts and Disbursements of the governmental activities, the business-type activities, and the aggregate remaining fund information of the Village of Walthall, Mississippi, as of and for the year ended September 30, 2017, and related notes to the financial statement, which collectively comprise the Village of Walthall, Mississippi's basic financial statement as listed in the contents, in accordance with the cash basis of accounting, and for determining that the cash basis of accounting is an acceptable financial reporting framework.
+Management is responsible for the accompanying Statement of Cash Receipts and Disbursements of the governmental activities, business-type activities, and the aggregate remaining fund information of the Village of Walthall, Mississippi, as of and for the year ended September 30, 2016, and the related notes to the financial statement, which collectively comprise the Village of Walthall, Mississippi's basic financial statement as listed in the contents, in accordance with the cash basis of accounting, and for determining that the cash basis of accounting is an acceptable financial reporting framework.
 We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the Statement of Cash Receipts and Disbursements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
-We do not express an opinion, a conclusion, nor provide any assurance on the Statement of Cash Receipts.
+Accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on the Statement of Cash Receipts and Disbursements.